How to Write a Killer Product Description for Brake Pads

 Your online parts store should make this answer obvious.
 Make it easy for customers to search a part by VIN number.
 You can also allow customers to search parts by make, year, and model, then narrow the search to only show parts that fit that car.

 Comfort your customers by including a list of all compatible vehicles on each product’s page.
 Verify that the part will fit their car.
 And be sure the information on your website is accurate!

-Here are some other commonly asked questions about brake systems that you should address in your product description.
+Here are some other common questions about brake systems that you should address in your product description:

 - What other parts do I need to go with it?

 - What “Installation Hardware” is included?
 (Clips, shims etc.)

 - Does this product have wear sensors?

 - Are these for the front or rear?

 - Is it a pair or single?
 Ex: Does this come with 2 or 4 brake pads?
 Is this one pair or two pair?

 And don’t limit yourself to this list.
 Listen to your customers.
 What other questions do customers frequently call your dealership and ask about braking system parts?
 If you keep hearing the same questions over and over, add those answers to your product descriptions.